matheuscamarques/telejogo_erl/README.md

-Here is your documentation translated to English, formatted in clean and professional Markdown, with no emojis:

----

 # Telejogo Game Documentation in Erlang
 **Author:** Matheus de Camargo Marques
 **Version:** 1.0.0
 **Description:** This document outlines the architecture and implementation of "Telejogo", a clone of the classic Pong game developed using the Erlang/OTP platform.